just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Big-Data.rst

     <li>NY Times <a href="https://www.nytimes.com/interactive/2017/01/18/world/how-much-warmer-was-your-city-in-2016.html#hfd" target="_blank"> How much warmer was your city in 2016? visualization</a></li>
     <li>NY Times <a href=" https://www.nytimes.com/interactive/2019/12/02/climate/air-pollution-compare-ar-ul.html" target="_blank"> Air Pollution in Cities visualization</a></li>
     </ul>
-    <p>Here are the reflection questions to answer once you pick a data set:
-      </p><ol>
-    <li style="margin-bottom: 5px;">  Choose one of the data sets listed above in the Activity section or one that you find on your own and give a brief description of it.
-What specifically were the types of data (text, sounds, transactions, etc.) included in the data set you chose?
-        </li><li style="margin-bottom: 5px;">What new facts did you learn when exploring the data set?
-List at least 3 facts.
-     </li><li style="margin-bottom: 5px;">Write a question you have about the data set you chose.
-Now, convert that question into a hypothesis (a statement) with your prediction about the data.
-     </li><li style="margin-bottom: 5px;">Identify at least one security and/or privacy concern that is associated with the data in the data set you chose?
-     </li><li>If your data set included a visualization, explain the purpose of the visualization.
-How would you change or improve the visualization?
-If it did not include a visualization, describe one that you think would be useful in understanding the data.</li></ol>

 Summary